JetBrains/teamcity-documentation/topics/rake.md

 <td>

-If you want TeamCity to display the test results on a dedicated [Tests tab](working-with-build-results.md#All+Tests) of the __Build Results__ page, select here the testing framework you use: Test::Unit, Test\-Spec, Shoulda, RSpec or Cucumber.
+If you want TeamCity to display the test results on a dedicated [Tests tab](working-with-build-results.md#All+Tests) of the __Build Results__ page, select here the testing framework you use: Test::Unit, Test-Spec, Shoulda, RSpec or Cucumber.

 <note>